CHRONIC MUSCULOSKELETAL PAIN CARE: SPINAL MANIPULATION

 improve patient results.
 Minster Chiropractic Center is sure that

-our Minster chiropractic patients would appreciate that!
+our Minster chiropractic patients would like that!
 Plans

 to manage musculoskeletal conditions - low back pain, neck